davestewart/extension-bus/README.md

 For information about the error, check `bus.error`:

-- `no target` – the targeted process did not exist (popup not open, no pages opened)
+- `no response` – the targeted process did not exist (popup not open, no pages opened, old script version, etc)
 - `no handler` – one or more targeted processes were found, but none contained the named handler
 - `runtime error` – a handler was found, but threw an error (see the `target`'s console for the error)
 - `unknown` – something else went wrong

+##### A note about error trapping

+Handler calls are wrapped in a `try/catch` and earlier versions of Extension Bus would first send the error message to the source bus, then re-**throw** the error.
+Unfortunately in Firefox, this resulted in an empty response, so in order to disambiguate a _failed_ response from no valid targets (where no response will be received) the only option is to _log_ errors.

+Luckily, `console.error` does produce a stack so should be sufficient for debugging purposes, though logging errors is really just a courtesy to prevent them being swallowed by the `catch`.
+If you have code that may error, you should handle it _within_ the target handler function, rather than letting errors leak into the target bus.

 ## API